uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ### Submit quarterly update

 The software should convert transactional information into summary totals.
 It should categorise these totals as income or expenses.
-The software should send this summary information to HMRC for each self employment and property income source.
+The software should send this summary information to HMRC for each self-employment and property income source.
 HMRC can then use this information to calculate taxes based on the most recent data.

 When the tax calculation is triggered, it means that the quarterly obligation has been fulfilled if the data covers the entire period.
 If the calculation fails, the obligation will not be marked as complete.
 Customers can also check the status of their [obligations](#retrieving-obligations) through HMRC online services.